-Certain Key Points
+Certain Key Points:

 - Always preserve a copy of your Seminar paper duly signed by your Centre Coordinator and a Certification of Presentation from him/her.
-The University may also ask a copy of that report as and when required. - You may be asked to present your Seminar paper either at the University Headquarters/or at any assigned place face to face or through online mode. - Seminar Report must be typed in Computer.
-Report May be printed on both sides in standard A4 size papers with 1.2-inch margins on both left and right sides and 1-inch margins on top and bottom.
-Page numbers must be maintained throughout. - The Presentation Room must be well organised with a banner of the Seminar on the background. - Insist your study centre to maintain video recording of the presentation session and obtain a copy of your particular session.
-Alternatively, you can record a video of the presentation yourself and keep a copy until declaration of your Final semester Results.
-The University may ask this Video at any point of time.
+The University may also ask a copy of that report as and when required. - You may be asked to present your Seminar paper either at the University Headquarters/or at any assigned place via face to face or through online mode. - The seminar report must be typed in Computer.
+The report may be printed on both sides in standard A4 size papers with 1.2 inch margins on both left and right sides and 1 inch margins on top and bottom.
+Page numbers must be maintained throughout. - The presentation room must be well organised with a banner of the Seminar on the background. - Insist your Study Centre to maintain video recording of the presentation session and obtain a copy of your particular session.
+Alternatively, you can record a video of the presentation yourself and keep a copy until declaration of your final semester result.
+The University may ask for this Video at any point of time.